MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 -   Page size configured in connector is 5000

 In this case there will be two iterations during the import, each of them will return 5000 objects to Sync.
-So, a new access token will be request twice.
+So, a new access token will be requested twice.

 During the export, a new access token will be requested for each object that must be added/updated/deleted.